Jan Olszewski

 Olszewski's cabinet did not hold a permanent parliamentary majority.
 Attempts to extend the coalition, first to Democratic Union, Liberal Democratic Congress and Polish Economic Programme, and then to Confederation of Independent Poland, were unsuccessful.
 On 24 May 1992, the council of the Democratic Union wrote a report calling the government to resign.
 On 26 May, Wałęsa sent a formal note to the Marshal of the Sejm, informing of withdrawal of support for the government.
 On 27 May, the four parties prepared for the vote of no confidence against the government.
 The following day, the Sejm passed a resolution obligating the Minister of Interior (at the time Antoni Macierewicz), to publish the list of communist secret police collaborators.
-On 29 May, representative of the Democratic Union, Jan Maria Rokita, presented a vote of no confidence request on the behalf of 65 members of the parliament of the 3 parties.
+On 29 May, representative of the Democratic Union, Jan Rokita, presented a vote of no confidence request on the behalf of 65 members of the parliament of the three parties.
 On 2 June, the final day of coalition negotiations with the Confederation of Independent Poland, Macierewicz met with deputy Marshal of that party, informing him that its leader, Leszek Moczulski, was on the list of collaborators which will be presented to the Sejm the following day.

 The cabinet was recalled by the Sejm in voting after the midnight of 5 June 1992, few hours after publishing the list.
 Olszewski supported the decision of Macierewicz, proposing to establish an independent commission to verify the validity of the published documents.
 The Sejm did not debate this proposal.
 Wałęsa pressured on the Sejm to speed up the vote of no confidence, sending his own request.
-On 5 June 1992, 00:00 AM, after a vote of no confidence was approved, with 273 in favour and 119 against, Olszewski was forced to resign as Prime Minister and his cabinet was immediately replaced in an event known as the nightshift ("Nocna zmiana").
-After Olszewski's dismissal, Wałęsa designated Waldemar Pawlak as the new Prime Minister.
+On 5 June 1992, 00:00 AM, after a vote of no confidence was approved, with 273 in favour and 119 against, Olszewski was forced to resign as prime minister and his cabinet was immediately replaced in an event known as the nightshift ("Nocna zmiana").
+After Olszewski's dismissal, Wałęsa designated Waldemar Pawlak as the new prime minister.
 Olszewski's premiership was the second shortest in the history of the Third Republic.